How to Take a Pickleball Vacation

 If you love watching the game as much as playing it, consider planning a trip around a major pickleball tournament.

-Options: Over the next year, you can catch events like the USAP (USA Pickleball) Nationals 2025 in November, the APP (Association of Pickleball Players) 2025 International Championships this December, and, of course, the biggest domestic event of the year, the US Open… Pickleball Championships, that is.
+Options: Over the next year, you can catch such events as the USAP (USA Pickleball) Nationals 2025 in November, the APP (Association of Pickleball Players) 2025 International Championships this December, and, of course, the biggest domestic event of the year, the US Open — Pickleball Championships, that is.
 The next one is in April 2026.

-While many of these are in Florida, others take place around the country — from Texas and California to Michigan — and you could even venture abroad to Dubai and Spain.
+While many are in Florida, others take place around the country — from Texas and California to Michigan — and you could even venture abroad to Dubai and Spain.

 Not only will you get to see the top players in the world show off their skills, but you'll also meet like-minded fans.
-Maybe you can even take the time to play with your new friends at local courts while watching the pros take each other on.
+Maybe you can take the time to play with your new friends at local courts while watching the pros.

 3. Relax on a pickleball cruise